-Shared-Use Path Facilities - Although most bicycle facilities are included in the Roadway Realm, bicycle facilities may sometimes be provided in the Non-Motorized Travel Realm.
+Shared-Use Path Facilities

+Although most bicycle facilities are included in the Roadway Realm, bicycle facilities may sometimes be provided in the Non-Motorized Travel Realm.
 Bicycle facilities may be marked on the sidewalk using pavement markings where it is desired to provide a continuous separated bicycle facility outside of the roadway.
-If provided, sidewalk level bicycle facilities should always be clearly distinguished from the pedestrian zone to minimize the potential for conflict between pedestrian and bicyclists.
-More detail on the design of bicycle facilities can be found in the Roadway Realm section.
-A best practice for jurisdictions seeking to differentiate between pedestrians and bicyclists speed is to restrict bicycling in areas where limited clear area is available.
-In these instances, provide separated bicycle lanes on alternative streets to encourage people to ride in the street rather than on the sidewalk.
+If provided, sidewalk bicycle facilities should always be clearly distinguished from the pedestrian zone to minimize the potential for conflict between pedestrian and bicyclists.
+More detail on the design of bicycle facilities can be found in the Roadway Realm section on page 47.